Bystander Intervention Training in POSH

 Distract: Diffuse the situation in a subtle, but effective way.
 Change the topic of conversation, create a loud noise or call the target away from the harasser.
 This can prevent harassment temporarily.
 Soon after this, assist the target to file a complaint.
 There can be chances for the incident to repeat if not reported.

 Delegate: Direct and distract may not work with a harassing boss or someone in power.
 This can be actually risky.
-In such cases, informing this to someone in power like a manager, IC member or HR is a better option.
+In such cases, informing this to someone in power like a manager or HR is a better option.

 Delay: If a someone could not intervene during the incident, they can check on the target later.
 They can help the target in any way possible and provide assistance to report.